Port Said Stadium riot: Riot

 The match kick-off was delayed by thirty minutes because Al-Masry fans were on the pitch.
-During half-time and after each of the three second-half goals for Al-Masry, the club's supporters stormed the pitch, and after the match, thousands of spectators ran onto the playing field.
+During half-time, and after each of the three second-half goals for Al-Masry, the club's supporters stormed the pitch and, after the match, thousands of spectators ran onto the playing field.
 Masry fans threw bottles and fireworks at Ahly players, who fled to their changing rooms under police protection.
 The Masry fans were armed with stones, and some carried knives.
-They attacked Ahly fans, who tried to flee, but were unable to do so, as at least some of the stadium gates were locked.
+They attacked Ahly fans, who tried to flee but were unable to do so, as some of the stadium gates were locked.

 In the ensuing melees, 74 people were killed.
 Some were stabbed and clubbed, while others were thrown off the stands or died in a crowd crush as they were trying to escape through a closed stadium gate behind the stands.
 Hisham Sheha, an official in the Egyptian health ministry, said stab wounds, brain hemorrhages, and concussions caused the deaths.
 Over 500 were injured.
 At least 47 people were arrested after the clashes, according to the Egyptian interior ministry.
 The Egyptian army airlifted in soldiers by helicopter to rescue the players, who were stranded in their locker rooms.

 Ahly coach Manuel José was kicked and punched by Masry fans while attempting to return to his locker room.
 He was afterward taken to a police station.
 José and Mohamed Aboutrika reported that they witnessed Ahly fans die in the Ahly locker room.
 As an immediate reaction to the disaster, Aboutrika decided to retire from football, along with other Egyptian international football stars Mohamed Barakat and Emad Moteab, while José seriously considered leaving Egypt and retiring from coaching football.

 Video footage shows that the police were unable or unwilling to contain the attackers.
 Eyewitnesses said that the police "did nothing to stop it" and "refused to open the closed gates" to allow the crowds to escape.
 The bureau chief of the Voice of America in Egypt received reports that police opened the barriers separating the Al-Ahly and Al-Masry supporters.
 Another witness said that many people were allowed into the stadium without tickets.
-The New York Times reported that a significant factor in the riots was retaliation on the part of the authorities towards the Ultras Ahlawy, who were actively involved in Tahrir Square during the 2011 Egyptian revolution protests and Supreme Council of the Armed Forces (SCAF) chair Mohamed Hussein Tantawi's rule, as they kept chanting anti-government revolutionary chants in almost all Ahly games in the Egyptian Premier League.
+The New York Times reported that a significant factor in the riots was retaliation on the part of the authorities towards the Ultras Ahlawy, who were actively involved in Tahrir Square during the 2011 Egyptian revolution protests, protested Supreme Council of the Armed Forces (SCAF) chair Mohamed Hussein Tantawi's rule, and chanted anti-government revolutionary chants at almost all Ahly games in the Egyptian Premier League.

 Some of the Al Ahly fans were killed in ambulances that carried them to local hospitals.
 Al Masry fans armed with knives stopped ambulances on the way to hospitals, opened the ambulance's doors, and stabbed Al Ahly fans to kill them.